Annunciation Greek Orthodox Cathedral (Houston): Houston Greek Festival

 Houston Greek Festival was started in 1967 by the members of Annunciation Greek Orthodox Cathedral as a "Greek Night", which was held on the church's 50th anniversary.
 The three-day festival is held annually on the first weekend in October (including Thursday) and features Greek food, live Greek music and Greek folk dances, as well as a gift shop and tours of the cathedral.
 The cathedral grounds on Yoakum Boulevard in the Neartown area of Houston are used to host this annual festival.

 Proceeds from the Greek Festival are made to various charitable organizations, such as Children's Assessment Center, S.E.A.R.C.H., the Women's Home, Covenant House, Texas Emergency Aid Coalition (EAC), and the Star of Hope Mission.

-The Annunciation congregation now bills its October festival as "The Original Greek Festival" to differentiate itself from a similar event, "Houston Greekfest", held by St. Basil the Great Greek Orthodox Church on the west side of Houston the first weekend of May every year, except 2020-21.
+The Annunciation congregation now bills its October festival as "The Original Greek Festival" to differentiate itself from other festivals in the Greater Houston Area.